shocknet/clink-demo/README.md

 2. **Offers (`noffer`)** – ask a remote node for a fresh BOLT-11 invoice over Nostr.
 3. **Debits (`ndebit`)** – authorise a remote node to pay a BOLT-11 invoice from your wallet.

-Everything flows through Nostr – no HTTP callbacks, WebSockets or Tor onion-messages are required.
+Everything flows through Nostr – no HTTP callbacks, WebSockets or Tor-like onion-messages are required.

 ---